zachvalenta/jvns.ca/content/post/2017-11-27-avoiding-cloning-in-rust.markdown

 primitive types, like `Integer` instead of `int`.
 And you can't really have non-boxed pointers in Java, basically every pointer is allocated on the heap.

-Rust boxed pointers are a bit different from Java boxed pointers though!
+Rust boxed pointers (`Box<T>`) are a bit different from Java boxed pointers though!

 In Java, a boxed pointer includes an extra word of data (not sure what it's for exactly, but I know there's an extra word for something).

-In Rust, a boxed pointer is just a pointer -- no extra data.
+In Rust, a boxed pointer **sometimes** includes an extra word (a "vtable pointer") and sometimes don't.
+It depends on whether the `T` in `Box<T>` is a type or a trait.
+Don't ask me more, I do not know more.

-The compiler just uses the information that it's allocated on the heap in order to decide where in the compiled code to free the memory.
+Anyway, when you have a boxed pointer, the compiler uses the information that it's allocated on the heap in order to decide where in the compiled code to free the memory.
 In our example above, the compiler would insert a `free` at the end of the `main` function.

 ### what if you want to point to existing memory?